Friday, October 25th at Renton Technical College

 - $35 for non-members ($45 on-site)

-Scroll down to read descriptions of the three sessions to choose from.
+Scroll down to read descriptions of the sessions to choose from.
 You will need to indicate your session choice when your register.

 An Introduction to Culturally Responsive Classroom Management